 for

 excluding the combination $m=0$, $n=0$.}

 \sm

 This explains the origin of this work.
 Looking to the formula in Appell's paper, Alekseevsky understood that it is possible to manipulate with Weierstrass-type product over a quadrant in the lattice $\Z^2$.
-However, he found that the integral representation \eqref{eq:representation} is a key to the whole story and the initial definition of the work became the final theorem of the published paper (in fact, an evaluation of constants $a$, $b$ in \eqref{eq:weierstrass} is highly nontrivial question).
+However, he found that the integral representation \eqref{eq:representation} is the key to the whole story, and the initial definition of the work became the final theorem of his published paper (in fact, an evaluation of constants $a$, $b$ in \eqref{eq:weierstrass} is a highly nontrivial problem).

 \sm